gopi-suvanam/ai-workshop/README.md

 Download midi files of music for training the model (for example from here: https://bitmidi.com/).
 Store them in a folde called music/ in the main folder from where the notebook is started.
 The output will be in the file call AI_music.mid.

-For any queries raise and issue in this repo.
+For any queries or comments please use this forum: https://github.com/gopi-suvanam/ai-workshop/discussions/1.